ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/08_InputValidation.md

 [YES]\
 Want to know how to keep an idiot busy for hours?\
 [YES!!!!!!]\
-\'YES!!!!!!\' is not a valid yes/no response.\
+'YES!!!!!!' is not a valid yes/no response.\
 Want to know how to keep an idiot busy for hours?\
 [TELL ME HOW TO KEEP AN IDIOT BUSY FOR HOURS.]\
-\'TELL ME HOW TO KEEP AN IDIOT BUSY FOR HOURS.\' is not a valid yes/no response.\
+'TELL ME HOW TO KEEP AN IDIOT BUSY FOR HOURS.' is not a valid yes/no response.\
 Want to know how to keep an idiot busy for hours?\
 [no]\